-- 1. I declare that me and/or the organisations that I legally represent (If relevant) is not in one of the following situations: - a) it is bankrupt or being wound up, is having its affairs administered by the courts, has entered into an arrangement with creditors, has suspended business activities, is the subject of proceedings concerning those matters, or is in any analogous situation arising from a similar procedure provided for in national legislation or regulations; - b) it or persons having powers of representation, decision making or control over it have been convicted of an offence concerning their professional conduct by a judgment which has the force of res judicata; - c) it has been guilty of grave professional misconduct proven by any means which the contracting authority can justify including by decisions of the European Investment Bank and international organizations; - d) it is not in compliance with its obligations relating to the payment of social security contributions or the payment of taxes in accordance with the legal provisions of the country in which it is established or with those of the country of the contracting authority or those of the country where the contract is to be performed, to be proved by the deliverance of official documents issued by the local authorities, according to the local applicable rules: - e) it or persons having powers of representation, decision making or control over it have been the subject of a judgment which has the force of res judicata for fraud, corruption, involvement in a criminal organization or any other illegal activity, where such illegal activity is detrimental to the Union's financial interests; - f) is subject to an administrative penalty for being guilty of misrepresenting the information required by the contracting authority as a condition of participation in a grant award procedure or another procurement procedure or failing to supply this information or having been declared to be in serious breach of its obligations under contracts or grants covered by the Union's budget. - I declare that the natural persons with power of representation, decision-making or control over the abovementioned SME are not in the situations referred to in a) to f) above; - I declare that: - a) Neither myself or any person (s)/organisation (s) that I represent is (are) subject to a TRUSTCHAIN conflict of interest; - b) I have not made false declarations in supplying the information required by participation in the Open Call of TRUSTCHAIN Project or does not fail to supply this information; - c)I am not in one of the situations of exclusion, referred to in the abovementioned points a) to f). - d) I am aware and fully accept all TRUSTCHAIN condition and rules as expressed in TRUSTCHAIN Open Call documents. - 4.
-I certify that I or the organisation(s) that I represent: - Is (are) committed to participate in the abovementioned project;
+1. I declare that me and/or the organisations that I legally represent (If relevant) is not in one of the following situations:

+b) it or persons having powers of representation, decision making or control over it have been convicted of an offence concerning their professional conduct by a judgment which has the force of res judicata;

+c) it has been guilty of grave professional misconduct proven by any means which the contracting authority can justify including by decisions of the European Investment Bank and international organizations;

+d) it is not in compliance with its obligations relating to the payment of social security contributions or the payment of taxes in accordance with the legal provisions of the country in which it is established or with those of the country of the contracting authority or those of the country where the contract is to be performed, to be proved by the deliverance of official documents issued by the local authorities, according to the local applicable rules;

+e) it or persons having powers of representation, decision making or control over it have been the subject of a judgment which has the force of res judicata for fraud, corruption, involvement in a criminal organization or any other illegal activity, where such illegal activity is detrimental to the Union's financial interests;

+f) is subject to an administrative penalty for being guilty of misrepresenting the information required by the contracting authority as a condition of participation in a grant award procedure or another procurement procedure or failing to supply this information or having been declared to be in serious breach of its obligations under contracts or grants covered by the Union's budget.

+2. I declare that the natural persons with power of representation, decision-making or control over the abovementioned SME are not in the situations referred to in a) to f) above;

+3. I declare that:

+a) Neither myself or any person (s)/organisation (s) that I represent is (are) subject to a TRUSTCHAIN conflict of interest;

+b) I have not made false declarations in supplying the information required by participation in the Open Call of TRUSTCHAIN Project or does not fail to supply this information;

+c)I am not in one of the situations of exclusion, referred to in the abovementioned points a) to f).

+d) I am aware and fully accept all TRUSTCHAIN condition and rules as expressed in TRUSTCHAIN Open Call documents.

+- 4. I certify that I or the organisation(s) that I represent: - Is (are) committed to participate in the abovementioned project;